 Why is there a call-out charge?

 An important note, often not appreciated, is that if an engineer has a call-out charge, then their labour charges are likely to be reduced accordingly, they are not additional charges.
-It's highly unlikely that a company charging £40-£50 for a call out would also charge as much for labour as another company offering no call out charge.
+It's highly unlikely that a company charging £40-£50 call out would also charge as much for labour as another company offering no call out charge.
 They are most likely just splitting the costs in order to cover the costs of coming out if you don't have the repair done.
 Conversely, someone who doesn't charge a call-out charge may well quote and charge more for the repair to cover it.
 So ironically, you could pay more for a repair from someone not charging for call outs. e.g. One company may charge £45 call out and £60 for the first hour or part of.
-Another company may charge No call out, but charge £55 for half hour segments - £10 more.
+Another company may charge NO call out, but charge £55 for half hour segments - £10 more.

 The moral is to find out exactly what all the charges are before an engineer is booked.